eerimoq/moblin/README.rst

 ToDo
 ====

-- Sometimes a stroboscope effect happens on screen.

 - Improve the browser widget.

 - Sometimes video freezes when changing settings or when enter/exit background mode.
 Looks like there is two sessions if changing stream from RTMP to SRT.
 Should only be one.

-- Overlays are mirrored locally when using front camera.
-Ok, or needs change?

-- Crash when calculating audio level.

 Ideas/plan
 ==========